 These grants will fund research assistance, data collection and new surveys in low-income countries, and teaching buyouts for the principal investigator.

-The deadline for the 3rd round of MRG proposals is 3 March 2014.
-For more information please visit the Call for Proposals page here.
+The deadline for the 3rd round of MRG proposals was 3 March 2014.
+Decisions on these proposals will be announced by the end of August 2014.

 ** Please note that an important criteria for funding of proposals is the relevance to policy in Low-Income Countries and other elegible countries as defined by the PEDL Programme.
 See the list of LICs here and additional information available our FAQ page.